https://invisible-island.net/ncurses/man/

 variant of Solaris curses, dated 1995) uses textual dumps.

-The implementations which use binary dumps use block-I/O (the
+The implementations that use binary dumps use block-I/O (write(2)

-fwrite and fread functions).
-Those that use textual dumps use
+and read(2) functions).
+Those that use textual dumps use buffered-

-buffered-I/O. A few applications may happen to write extra data in
+I/O. A few applications may happen to write extra data in the file

-the file using these functions.
-Doing that can run into problems
+using these functions.
+Doing that can run into problems mixing

-mixing block- and buffered-I/O. This implementation reduces the
+block- and buffered-I/O. This implementation reduces the problem

-problem on writes by flushing the output.
-However, reading from a
+on writes by flushing the output.
+However, reading from a file

 unctrl, wunctrl